kafka-rust/kafka-rust/README.md

 ## Project Status

-This project is starting to be maintained by John Ward, the current status is that I am bring the project up to date with the latest version of Rust and it's dependencies, so there may be a period of instability, which I will keep to a minimum.
+This project is starting to be maintained by John Ward, the current status is that I am bringing the project up to date with the latest version of Rust and it's dependencies, so there may be a period of instability, which I will keep to a minimum.

 ## Documentation